zowe/docs-site/docs/user-guide/cli-using-understand-profiles-configs.md

-# Using configuration files in Zowe CLI
+# Understanding profile configurations in Zowe CLI

 When you run a command, Zowe CLI needs specific information, or *properties*, in order to perform the action.